 \subsection{Unlabelled Datasets}

 As described in our review process (Section~\ref{sec:reviewprocess}), we focus on literature related to tracking and mapping.
 We exclude unlabelled datasets that are useful in other domains, or are designed for tasks such as segmentation, since they are seldom used in tracking work.
-The Hamlyn Centre datasets include many unlabelled sequences from procedures using both monocular and stereo cameras~\citep{mountneyThreedimensionalTissueDeformation2010}, in addition to some stereo sequences with a deforming heart~\citep{stoyanovSoftTissueMotionTracking2005}.
-Additionally, they provide some datasets designed for qualitatively evaluating tissue tracking in varied environments and with different artifacts such as smoke, blood, and lens smudge~\hbox{\citep{giannarouProbabilisticTrackingAffineinvariant2013}}.
+Starting with datasets that are often used, the Hamlyn Centre datasets include many unlabelled sequences from procedures using both monocular and stereo cameras~\citep{mountneyThreedimensionalTissueDeformation2010}, in addition to some stereo sequences with a deforming heart~\citep{stoyanovSoftTissueMotionTracking2005}.
+Additionally, they provide some datasets designed for qualitatively evaluating tissue tracking in varied environments and with different artifacts such as smoke, blood, and lens smudges~\hbox{\citep{giannarouProbabilisticTrackingAffineinvariant2013}}.
 They also provide a dataset of unlabelled stereo image pairs for the purpose of evaluating unsupervised methods using photometric reconstruction error~\citep{yeSelfSupervisedSiameseLearning2017}.
-Photometric reconstruction evaluates how accurately a depth estimation works for reproducing an image, using photometric error, which compares colors at image pixels, but does not provide actual measurements of reconstruction accuracy.
+Photometric reconstruction evaluates how accurately a depth estimation works for reproducing an image by using photometric error, which compares colors at image pixels, but does not provide actual measurements of reconstruction accuracy.
 The Hamlyn datasets that provide labels will be referenced in later sections.